 (1) The Registrar, on receiving payment of the prescribed fee, shall provide to a person applying for the same —

-(a) a certified and sealed copy or print-out of any document referred to in section 239(1); or
+(a) a certified copy or print-out of any document referred to in section 239(1); or

-(b) a certified and sealed document in an approved form that sets out the matters that, at a particular point in time, were contained or recited or incorporated in or endorsed on a document referred to in section 239(1).
+(b) a certified document in an approved form that sets out the matters that, at a particular point in time, were contained or recited or incorporated in or endorsed on a document referred to in section 239(1).

 (2) A document referred to in subsection (1)(a) or (b) shall be admissible as evidence in any court or by any person having by law or by consent of parties authority to receive evidence as prima facie proof of the document and of the matters set out in the document.

 [Section 239B inserted by No. 6 of 2003 s.
-82.]
+82; amended by No. 2 of 2014 s.
+91.]

 240. Service of notices